What is a

 Study doctors and staff members will go over all tests and assessments.
 You will be encouraged to ask questions about anything you don’t understand.

-If your friend or relative participates and is dosed in a clinical trial with us, we may pay you $200-$500, as a way of showing our appreciation for your efforts.
+If your friend or relative completes screening and is invited to participate in a clinical trial with us, we may pay you up to $200, as a way of showing our appreciation for your efforts.

 *Compensation only for registered volunteers who have completed a study.